1. What are your hours of operation?

 If you have any questions as to your fitness for this experience, you should consult your doctor.

-We schedule up to 6 people per two hour time slot on our normal schedule.
+We usually schedule up 4 to 6 people per two hour time slot on our regular daily schedule.

 Sky Combat Ace operates from multiple locations.
 We offer very similar services, but there are some differences.
-For example, if you want to fly in our Waco YMF-5C open cockpit biplane, you'll need to go to our San Diego location.
+For example, if you want to fly in our Waco YMF-5C open cockpit biplane, you'll need to go to our San Diego or Las Vegas locations.
 Though we may consider relocating aircraft and personnel for large groups, you should inquire by calling our office.

 As for weather, Las Vegas enjoys 330 days of sunshine per year, so the chances of having your flight influenced by weather is slim.
 San Diego, on the other hand, often has low level fog in the mornings, particularly in the summers.
 We recommend later flights in San Diego for this reason.